 Many of us suffer from mental health disorders.
 For instance, Worldwide, about 10% of pregnant women and 13% of women who have just given birth experience a mental disorder.
 Primarily depression.
 Also, the affected mothers cannot function properly.

-I have anxiety, and for the first few years of my daughter’s life was ashamed to admit it.
-Because I felt like Black mothers were “stronger than that”.
+I have anxiety, and I was ashamed to admit it for the first few years of my daughter’s life.
+Because I felt like Black mothers were “stronger than that.”
 I’m watching the unprecedented events of the world today affect Black families and women disproportionately.
 And know that many Black moms are scrambling to find ways to “push through,” ignoring their mental health.

 This is precisely why I applaud this year’s theme: “Centering Black Mamas: The Right to Live and Thrive.”
 Activities during Black Maternal Health Week are rooted in human rights, reproductive justice, and birth justice frameworks.
 And #CenteringBlackMamas is an opportunity to think about improving maternal health disparities without fear, blame, or shame.